D3rrickLa/FortuneLink/documents/portfolio_domain_classes.md

 - Money assetValueInPortfolioCurrency
 - Money costBasisInPortfolioCurrency
 - Money totalFeesInPortfolioCurrency // SIMPLIFIED: Combined all fees

+NOTE: we need 2 new fields for ACB. costBasisInAssetCurrency and totalFeesInAssetCurrency

 ## LiabilityIncurrenceTransactionDetails - Value Object ✅
 **Purpose**: Track new debt